davidmoten/aws-lightweight-client-java/README.md

 | **AWS SDK v2** | 3.153 | 0.267 | 2.918 | 4.060 | 28 |
 | **lightweight** | 1.938 | 0.149 | 1.739 | 2.376 | 28 |

+Note that these requests were made from my not-very-snappy home internet connection.
+The deltas are informative though given all requests had the same payload and response body.

 TODO warm invocation analysis

 ## Getting started